jenniferhubermayer/sneaker-shop/README.md

 ### The challenge

 The contents of the page are build statically via the HTML.
-Only the list of offered shoes (under the heading “New arrivals”) is build with JavaScript.
+Only the list of offered shoes (under the heading "New arrivals") is build with JavaScript.
 The challenges of this page are:

 1. Cookie Overlay:
    - When the site is visited, a cookie banner and an overlay appear that prevent the content of the site from being seen clearly.